 Should you die prior to retirement, TRS offers survivor benefits to your surviving beneficary(ies).
-Should your present situation call for a change of beneficiaries, please go online to add/update them via your TRS account
+Should your present situation call for a change of beneficiaries, please log into your account and update your beneficiaries.

 When a member dies before retirement with less than 10 years of service:

 A lump-sum refund of your contributions and interest will be paid to your primary beneficiary.
 If you have designated more than one primary beneficiary, the lump-sum refund of your account will be divided equally among those named.
 If your primary beneficiary(ies) has predeceased you, the lump-sum refund will be made to any surviving secondary beneficiary(ies).
 In the event that you have not designated a beneficiary, or if all of your primary and secondary beneficiaries have predeceased you, a refund of your accumulated contributions and interest will be made first to your surviving spouse, when applicable, and in the absence of a spouse, to your estate.

 When a member dies before retirement with 10 or more years of service:

 Your beneficiary(ies) will be contacted and advised of available benefits:

 - Either a monthly benefit for life, or